KristofferKarlAxelEkstrand/KristofferKarlAxelEkstrand/README.md

 ### 🧪 Work: [Grand Public](https://www.grandpublic.se/)

-We are a creative brand agency with an in-house design studio, digital lab, communications hub and new business incubator.
+We are a creative brand agency with an in-house design studio, **digital lab**, communications hub and new business incubator.

 Reach out and let’s create something together!